 The entire trading system uses 2 primary indicators:

 - the X3 Semafor – these are the red, green, and cyan circles at the top of the highest and lowest price points

 - the FTI Hama System – represented by the vertical bars in blue and red that tend to follow the direction of the candlesticks provided by the reliable and proven Forex broker.

-As I mentioned, everyone makes use of these indicators differently to create their own setup, here’s how my Forex charts look like:
+As I mentioned, everyone makes use of these indicators differently to create their setup, here’s what my Forex charts look like:

 It may look messy to you, but that’s just because I’ve added some more indicators.
 As we all know, it’s important to have a few more indicators to confirm the information provided by the first 2, so the following 6 indicators may be added according to your will:

 - Kijun Tenkan – the small blue and red lines following the direction of the candlesticks